Use these tips to help you reach — and surpass — your fundraising goal!

 Make it Personal

 Why do you walk?
 Share why participating in Kids Walk is important to you.
-Write something meaningful and update your fundraising page.
-Include a photo of yourself, your team, or that special person you're walking for in Central Park!
+Write something meaningful and update your Fundraising Page.
+Include a photo of yourself, your team, or that special person!

-It's not always easy to ask people for money and might feel awkward at first, but think of it this way - you're giving them a chance to make a difference in the lives of kids with cancer.
-You can use email, phone, text or social media to reach out to friends, family, and classmates for donations!
+It’s not always easy to ask people for money and might feel awkward at first, but think of it this way — you’re giving them a chance to make a difference in the lives of kids with cancer.
+You can use email, phone, text, or social media to reach out to family classmates, and friends for donations!

 The Best Gift

-Donate your birthday, graduation, or any other special occasion to Kids Walk by asking family and friends to support your walk instead of giving you gifts you don't really need.
-Update your fundraising page to mention that you'd like donors to help you celebrate.
+Donate your birthday, graduation, or other special occasion to Kids Walk by asking family and friends to support your walk instead of giving you gifts.
+Update your Fundraising Page to mention that you’d like donors to help you celebrate.